People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 Does the victor embrace the religion of the vanquished?

-Who restored to the Coptic Patriarch in Egypt his churches and lifted the injustice was imposed on him by returning him to his work, when he was persecuted by the Romans?
+Who restored his churches to the Coptic Patriarch in Egypt and lifted the injustice imposed on him by returning him to his work when the Romans persecuted him?

 Isn’t the companion “Amr ibn al-Aas” who recognized by this noble act the freedom of religion that he learned from the Messenger of God Muhammad?